KILTprotocol/docs/docs/participate/01_Staking/02_Advanced Collator Section/01_adjust_stake.md

 1. Select the collators's KILT address as the extrinsic submitter (the *using the selected account* field)
 2. Select the extrinsic: `parachainStaking -> collatorStakeMore`
-3. Choose the desired stake amount which you want to add or remove from your current stake (the *less* field).
+3. Choose the desired stake amount which you want to add or remove from your current stake (the *more* field).
 You can add up to the minimum of 200,000 KILT and your maximum available balance.
 4. Sign and submit the extrinsic (the *Submit Transaction* button)